zsteinkamp/m4l-Knobbler4/TROUBLESHOOTING.md

 If both sides have Local Network discovery enabled, then it's possible that the WiFi or other network equipment has this kind of discovery blocked.

-Check in your network equipment's configuration interfaces around the terms "uPnP", "mDNS", "Multicast DNS", or "Service Auto-Discovery".
+Check in your network equipment's configuration interfaces around the terms "Bonjour", "Zeroconf", "uPnP", "mDNS", "Multicast DNS", or "Service Auto-Discovery".
 Some routers have options to disable this traffic, and many people don't know what it is and disable it.

 ### PROBLEM: I can move sliders on the tablet screen and see parameters in Ableton Live update, but no labels, colors, or values are shown on the tablet.